uviclibraries/image-editing-photopea/cropping-saving.md

 parent: Workshop Activities
 ---

-# Photoshop for Beginners Activity #1: Cropping and Saving Photos for Online Use:
+# Photopea for Beginners Activity #1: Cropping and Saving Photos for Online Use:

 Let’s start with using Photopea to crop and export a smaller version of a photo.
 If you have any questions, please ask!